What is Capsular Contracture?

 Incidence of Capsular Contraction

 Published rates of capsular contracture in Breast Augmentations are usually reported at about 8% at 5 years, while incidence in our patients ranges between 1 – 5%.
 The exact numbers vary, and some surgeons claim their rates to be 1% or less; although, there are no independently verifiable rates that low.
-In general, Capsular Contracture is the the most common cause of re-operation after Breast Augmentation, which most often takes places during the first year after surgery.
+In general, Capsular Contracture is the the most common cause of re-operation after Breast Augmentations, which most often takes places during the first year after surgery.

 Prevention of Capsular Contracture